• Skip to main content

 This Thanksgiving Charcuterie Board how-to has everything you need to create a professional-looking cheese board in your home for just $60!
 All of the ingredients come from Trader Joe’s and the step-by-step instructions will show you exactly how to put them together to create a beautiful board for your Thanksgiving or holiday table.

-Thanksgiving is will come quickly this year, and I promise you can copy this board step by step and confidently serve it for your big day.
+You can copy this charcuterie board step by step and confidently serve it for your big day.
 (And all the holidays and parties beyond!)

 Thanksgiving Board cheese from the side